School Dress Code

 All faculty and staff share the responsibility to enforce the dress code.

 Consequences for Violations of the Dress Code:

 If a violation can be corrected it will be done so immediately with a warning.
-If it cannot be corrected at school, a student will be allowed to call home for appropriate clothing to be brought to them, they will wait in ISS until these arrive.
-If appropriate clothing cannot be brought the student will stay in ISS.
-Persistent violations of dress code will result in suspension from school.
+If it cannot be corrected at school, a student will be allowed to call home for appropriate clothing to be brought to them.
+If this occurs, the student will wait in ISS until these arrive.
+If appropriate clothing cannot be brought, the student will stay in ISS.
+Persistent violations of dress code will result in discipline from administration.